 - Institutional Data that is made available to the public can be found on the Office of Institutional Research and Planning

-If you currently have access to reports through Power BI (e.g. Student Class List, UAR Dashboard) containing Applicant or Student Data and require support to:
+If you currently have access to reports through Power BI (e.g. Student Class List, UAR Dashboard) containing Applicant or Student Data and would like to learn tips and tricks on how to best use the tool, please refer to our training documentation (PDF, 889.5 KB.).
+You can also view our Student Enrolment Dashboard Demonstration below

-- If you would like to request access to the reports we have delivered through Power BI (eg. Class list, UAR Dashboard) containing Applicant or Student Data please follow these steps to make a request (PDF, 371 KB)
+If you would like to request access to reports we have delivered through Power BI (e.g. Student Class List, UAR Dashboard) containing Applicant or Student Data please follow these Service Now Creation Steps

 Applicants are those applying to be considered for admission to the university, they are not registered students.